JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 Make rings!
 Using up gems from Mining in rings can be very fast XP, especially with XP doubled.

 For longer training sessions however, I recommend making pickaxes.
 The full process of creating a pickaxe will provide great Woodcutting, Mining, Smithing, and Crafting XP.
-They also sell for a lot to traders.
+It's worth trying to use Mastery potion for the pickaxe creation step, otherwise Smithin will get too far ahead (due to bar & pickaxe head XP).
+The finished pickaxes sell for a lot to traders.

 This skill is worth training early for the larger bags that can be created.